Need for Speed: Carbon: Quick Race

 Quick Race mode allows players to create custom events for single-player or multiplayer – both splitscreen or online – making use of any circuit and cars in the game, and altering various factors such as the difficulty of opponents, track conditions and so forth; what cars and circuits can be used depends on the player's progress in Career mode, though all players can be allowed to use wingmen they have unlocked in these events, provided this option is allowed.

 Challenge Series

 Challenge Series consists of a series of racing events that are divided into 12 categories, each divided further into three difficulty levels.
 Each challenge event requires the player to complete a specific goal, depending on the type of event, using a set car on a specific course in the game.
 Players may choose any category to begin with, unlike in Most Wanted, but must complete in order of Easy to Hard.
 Completing all of the difficulty levels of a challenge unlocks either a new car or customization option for the player to use in other modes.

 Online Multiplayer

-Online Multiplayer mode focuses on two exclusive events for multiple players – Pursuit Knockout and Pursuit Tag:
+Online Multiplayer mode includes circuit, sprint, canyon duels, and two multiplayer exclusive events – Pursuit Knockout and Pursuit Tag: